denoland/docs/lint/rules/no-constant-condition.md

 tags: [recommended]
 ---

-Disallows the use of a constant expression in conditional test
+Disallows the use of a constant expression in conditional test.

 Using a constant expression in a conditional test is often either a mistake or a temporary situation introduced during development and is not ready for